What is Breadcrumb Navigation? Why You Should Use it?

 Why You Should Use Breadcrumb Navigation?

-As I mentioned earlier, breadcrumb navigation holds primary importance in Technical SEO.
+As I mentioned earlier, breadcrumb navigation holds primary importance in technical SEO.
 It delivers massive benefits by improving the user experience and making your site more trustworthy.

 In the under section, I have provided an overview of the advantages you can gain with the help of proper breadcrumbing.